lib-static/howto/howtos/pushpullchanges.md

 ### Pulling Changes from GitHub

-When edits were made to your files elsewhere or by others, these pending commits will appear in the "Pull origin" box at the top of the window.
+When edits were made to your files elsewhere or by others, these pending commits will appear in the top menu within the "Pull origin" box.
 This is the same place where you would see "Push Origin".

 Select "Pull Origin" to *apply* these new changes to the local files on your computer.